colinat/Python/basics/if-elif-else.md

     do something
 ```

-**Note:** Python uses indentation to determine when one line of code is connected to the line above it.
-Always indent the line after the `if` statement.
+***Note 1:** Python uses indentation to determine when one line of code is connected to the line above it.
+Always indent the line after the `if` statement.*

+***Note 2:** Note especially the use of colons (:) at the end of the `if` statement.
+A colon is used to start an indent suite of statements.
+It is also used in case of `while`, `for`, `def` and class statements which you will learn in later chapters.

 You can put any conditional test in the first line and just about any action in the indented block following the test.
 If the conditional test evaluates to `True`, Python executes the code following the `if` statement.
 If the test evaluates to `False`, Python ignores the code following the `if` statement.
 For example: